liebannam/pipes/README.txt

 you will have filled up the folder output_data/ with a bunch of .txt and .tga files.
-You should never ever have to deal with them directly! the python script smarterputittogether.py and blockputittogether.py do the work of writing povray scripts and running them to create images.
+You should never ever have to deal with them directly!

+The python script smarterputittogether.py and blockputittogether.py do the work of writing povray scripts and running them to create images.
 Smartputitogether.py can do either a topview (with false colors for pressure) or an angleview (with pretty glass pipes!).